 In Sweden, for educational purposes, there is some flexibility for distributing copyrighted material to registered participants in a course.
 In Sweden, Bonus Copyright Access is an umbrella organization that acts as an intermediate between educational institutions and copyright holders.
-Together they set up an agreement which gives teachers the permission to copy and distribute copyright protected material.
+Together they set up an agreement which gives teachers and students the permission to copy and distribute copyright protected material with some restrictions.